skip to main content

 Serving and Displaying Food

-Foods should be prepared as close to serving as possible to prevent the risk of recontamination.
-If foods are prepared and reheated, special care must be taken with the in between hot and cold time frames and prevention of contamination.
+Foods should be prepared as close to serving as possible for the welfare of all consumers.
+If foods are prepared and reheated, special care must be taken to prevent contamination and preserve the quality and safety of food.

-If not eaten immediately but put on display, safe temperatures must still be maintained.
-Hot foods on display must be heated to 80°c before being put into the display case, which must keep the food at over 65°c.
-This must not be for longer than one day on display.
+Hot foods on display must be heated to 80°C before being put into a display case, which must keep the food at over 65°C. Hot food must not be displayed for longer than one day.

-Cold perishable foods on display must be at less than 4°c or not out for longer than 2 hours before being disposed of as unsafe to eat.
-Many people spend lots of money of chilled display cases that are not designed to act as fridges and leave perishable foods in them all day at temperatures like 10 - 20°c.
-This could be really dangerous and is an offence under the Food Hygiene Regulations 1974.
+Cold perishable foods must be displayed at less than 4°C, or not displayed for longer than two hours before being disposed of as unsafe to eat.
+Many people buy expensive chilled display cases that are not designed to act as fridges and leave perishable foods in them all day at temperatures between 10°C and 20°C. This could be dangerous and is an offence under the Food Hygiene Regulations 1974.

-It doesn't matter whether you use time or temperature to protect you food, but one of them must be used.
-Know what temperatures your display cases provide by checking them with a thermometer.
-Then you can assess how long you may display perishable foods in them.
-If they are not cold enough for all day display, keep a small amount on display and stock them up from the fridge (which you have already confirmed to provide less than 4°c!)
+It does not matter whether you use time or temperature to protect your food, but one of them must be used.
+Check the temperature of your display cases using a thermometer to assess how long you may display perishable foods in them.
+If they are not cold enough for all-day display, keep a small amount on display and store the rest in the fridge.

-Some foods, which aren't readily perishable, such as sweet muffins and cakes, fruit, vegetable dishes, may not need chilled display.
-But all foods on display must still be covered and protected from contamination.
+Foods that aren't readily perishable, such as sweet muffins and cakes, fruit and vegetable dishes, may not need chilled display.
+However, ALL foods on display must be covered and protected from contamination.

 Ensure foods on display do not touch each other if they are of a different risk type.
-Do not allow the bottoms of containers to touch other foods and ensure serving utensils are readily available for each dish to prevent cross-contamination by them.
-In self-serve situations, your customers may have to be supervised to ensure they provide no risk to the foods by misuse of utensils or contamination by poor handling and sneezing and such like.
+Do not allow the bottoms of containers to touch other foods and ensure serving utensils are available for each dish to prevent cross-contamination.
+In self-serve situations, your customers may have to be supervised to ensure they provide no risk to the foods by misuse of utensils or contamination by poor handling.

-Leftovers must be thoroughly reheated to piping hot, but only once.
-Do not make leftovers out of reconstituted leftovers.
-The time/temperature ratio will have been tested too many times to guarantee safety.
-If leftovers are to be eaten cold, it should be within three days, assuming they were kept in a fridge at less than 4°c for that time and well protected from contamination.
+Leftover food must be thoroughly reheated to piping hot, but only once.
+Do not make leftovers out of reconstituted leftovers as the time/temperature ratio will have been tested too many times to guarantee safety.
+Store cold leftovers in a fridge and eat within three days.

 Loading...